yabinmeng/opscs3restore/README.md

 * "user_auth" is ONLY relevant when DSE authentication is enabled.
 When true, "-u <cassandra_user_name>" and "-p <cassandra_user_password>" options must be provided.

 * "file_size_chk": Whether to bypass backup file size check during the download.
 When setting to false (default), the utility doesn't check and display file size for each to-be-restored backup files.
 This can be beneficial for overall performance.

+* `s3_prefix`: Typically, scheduled backups with an S3 destination are not configured in Opscenter with a prefix, so that snapshots are located at `s3://my-backup-bucket/snapshots`.
+If your configuration includes a prefix, configuring this parameter allows you to access snapshots located at a non-standard prefix.
+For example, configure `some-prefix` here to download snapshots from `s3://my-backup-bucket/some-prefix/snapshots`

 ## 2.3.
 Filter OpsCenter S3 backup SSTables by keyspace, table, and backup_time